 For every protocol run that uses the vacuum pump, a "Plate Detection" test is performed as the second step of the run.
 It follows immediately after the "Open Circuit" test.
 This step is implicit in the run and cannot be removed or skipped.
 The intention of this step is to verify correct setup of adapters and the vacuum chamber.

 During this test, the software applies a specific vacuum pressure and monitors the achieved value.
-If the achieved pressure is too low, this implies incorrect alignment of the capture plate and carriage assembly (and incorrect alignment to the holes of the silicone mat with DX or VX reagents and plasticware).
+If the achieved pressure is too low, this implies incorrect alignment of the carriage assembly.